Broad Street School: Description and history

 The Broad Street School building is located in a residential area north of downtown Norwich, on a lot bounded on the north by Rockwell Street and the south by Broad Street.
 It is a two-story masonry structure, with a granite foundation, yellow brick exterior with trim elements of brown brick and granite, and slate hip roof.
 It is T-shaped in layout, with a central block flanked by slightly projecting wings, and a projecting section at the rear.
 The central block facade is fronted by a project porch with an arcade of round-arch openings topped by a low balustrade.
-The arches are finished in brown brick, with a brick stringcourse separating the arches from the porch eave.
+The arches are finished in brown brick, with a brick string course separating the arches from the porch eave.
+The exterior brick was made in New Galilee, Pennsylvania, by the Beaver Clay Manufacturing Company.

 The school was built in 1897 to a design by Wilson Potter, a well-known New York City architect who had already executed several commissions for Connecticut school districts.
-The building's relatively high-style architecture is probably due in part to its placement in what was at the time Norwich's elite residential neighborhood.
 The school exemplified state-of-the-art thinking about school buildings, providing high ceilings with well-lit classrooms, facilities segregated by grade and sex, and indoor plumbing.
-The school was among those featured in a state education commissioner's report in 1902.
-The school close in the late 1970s, and has been converted to residential use.
+It was among those featured in a state education commissioner's report in 1902.